Steven Moffat: The Curse of Fatal Death

 In late 1998, Moffat was approached by Vertue, a producer of Comic Relief, to write a comedic sketch based on the Doctor Who TV series to be aired across Comic Relief's 1999 telethon in several parts on BBC One.
 The sketch, The Curse of Fatal Death, was written from December 1998 to February 1999, recorded in February, and broadcast in March.

 Coupling

 When Vertue asked Moffat for a sitcom, he decided to base it around the evolution of their own relationship.
 Coupling, produced by Vertue, was first broadcast on BBC Two in 2000.
-Moffat's first son Joshua was born around 2000, and his second son Louis was born around 2002.
-Though he had no ambition to be a father, he instantly loved his sons when they were delivered.
 Coupling ran for four series totalling 28 episodes until 2004, all written by Moffat.
 He also wrote the original, unbroadcast pilot episode for the U.S. version, also titled Coupling, although this was less successful and was cancelled after four episodes on the NBC network.
 Moffat blamed its failure on an unprecedented level of network interference.